capitalone/DataProfiler/README.md

     * `precision` - a dict of statistics with respect to the number of digits in a number for each sample
     * `times` - the duration of time it took to generate this sample's statistics in milliseconds
     * `format` - list of possible datetime formats
+* `null_replication_metrics` - statistics of data partitioned based on whether column value is null (index 1 of lists referenced by dict keys) or not (index 0)
+    * `class_prior` - a list containing probability of a column value being null and not null
+    * `class_sum`- a list containing sum of all other rows based on whether column value is null or not
+    * `class_mean`- a list containing mean of all other rows based on whether column value is null or not

 ### Unstructured Profile